ways to get support

 Family therapy may be helpful when:

-Parents and teens feel like they’re on opposite sides
+• Parents and teens feel like they’re on opposing sides

 Family therapy